wayanlw/Capsy_Old/README.md

 # Capsy
-### Using the Underutilized CapsLock key for efficient keyboard workflow.
+### Using the underutilized CapsLock key for an efficient keyboard workflow.

 1. Minimize hand movements when using keyboard.
 2. Enhance **Keyboard-Mouse** parallel use.
 (Using keyboard with the left hand and mouse with the right)